 - Take fans into consideration.
 Rooms that have ceiling fans can handle a temperature five degrees higher than your comfortable base setting.
 When the fans spin they create a cool breeze that allows higher temperatures to be more bearable.

 Even the best home cooling tips won’t work if your air conditioner doesn’t.
-That’s why it’s so important to give your unit a test drive before it gets too hot, and call Tyler Heating & Air Conditioning to help you tune and repair it if need be.
+That’s why it’s so important to give your unit a test drive before it gets too hot, and call Tyler Heating, Air Conditioning, Refrigeration LLC to help you tune and repair it if need be.

 To learn more about our air conditioning maintenance, installation and repair services, visit our website or call 203-378-4700.